 Circumstances: At least 10 civilians, 5 of them children and 4 adult women, were killed in air strikes carried out by NATO forces on two separate houses in the village.
 An additional 5 children were badly wounded in the blasts.
 Some local officials are also claiming that 3-5 Taliban fighters were killed in the strikes.

-NATO/ISAF Response/Acknowledgement: They are “looking into the circumstances” of the incident.
+NATO/ISAF Response/Acknowledgment: They are “looking into the circumstances” of the incident.

 Date: February 12, 2013